Recon-Fuzz/recon-docs/src/glossary.md

 An engine/solver, a program that can perform stateful tests on a smart contract or system.

-Some fuzzes are concrete, others concolyc, and others symbolic.
+Some fuzzers are concrete, others concolic, and others symbolic.

 ## Handler